-The Offering Common stock offered by us 4,000,000 shares Option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to an additional 600,000 shares of our common stock at the initial public offering price, less underwriting discounts and commissions.
-Common stock to be outstanding immediately after this offering 18,139,786 shares (or 18,739,786 shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that we will receive net proceeds from this offering of approximately \$52.5 million (or approximately \$60.9 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), based on the assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We currently intend to use the net proceeds from this offering, together with our existing cash, to: fund the clinical development of epetraborole for treatment-refractory NTM lung disease caused by MAC through the receipt of topline data from our ongoing Phase 1 renal impairment study and planned Phase 2/3 pivotal clinical trial and to fund manufacturing and other pre-registration activities; fund the expansion of epetraborole in treatment-refractory MAC lung disease in other key markets, with an initial focus on Japan, as well as in other NTM indications such as treatment-naïve MAC lung disease and M. abscessus lung infections; and fund the further development of our AN2 drug discovery platform and for general corporate purposes, See the section titled "Use of Proceeds" for additional information.
+The Offering Common stock offered by us shares Option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to an additional shares of our common stock at the initial public offering price, less underwriting discounts and commissions.
+Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).
+Use of proceeds We estimate that we will receive net proceeds from this offering of approximately \$ million (or approximately \$ million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), based on the assumed initial public offering price of \$ per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently intend to use the net proceeds from this offering, together with our existing cash, to: fund the clinical development of epetraborole for treatment-refractory NTM lung disease caused by MAC through the receipt of topline data from our planned Phase 2/3 pivotal clinical trial and to fund manufacturing and other pre-commercialization activities; fund the expansion of epetraborole in treatment- refractory MAC lung disease in other key markets, with an initial focus on Japan, as well as in other NTM indications such as treatment-naïve MAC lung disease and M. abscessus lung infections; and fund the further development of our AN2 drug discovery platform and for general corporate purposes, including working capital and operating expenses.
+See the section titled "Use of Proceeds" for additional information. additional information.

 Risk factors See the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
-Nasdaq Global Market trading symbol "ANTX"

-The number of shares of our common stock to be outstanding after this offering is based on 14,139,786 shares of common stock outstanding as of December 31, 2021, after giving effect to the automatic conversion of all 11,409,488 shares of our outstanding redeemable convertible preferred stock as of December 31, 2021 into an equivalent number of shares of our common stock upon the closing of this offering, and excludes:

-- 1,589,120 shares of our common stock issuable upon the exercise of outstanding stock options as of December 31, 2021, with a weighted-average exercise price of \$5.95 per share; - 74,233 shares of our common stock issuable upon the exercise of outstanding stock options granted subsequent to December 31, 2021 through February 28, 2022, with a weighted-average exercise price of \$9.31 per share; - 27,127 shares of our common stock repurchased in February 2022; - 1,870,000 shares of our common stock reserved for future issuance under our 2022 Equity Incentive Plan, or 2022 Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as (i) any future automatic annual increases in the number of shares of common stock reserved for issuance under our 2022 Plan and (ii) any shares underlying outstanding stock awards granted under our 2017 Equity Incentive Plan, or 2017 Plan, that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section titled "Executive Compensation-Equity Benefit Plans"; and - 187,000 shares of our common stock reserved for issuance under our 2022 Employee Stock Purchase Plan, or ESPP, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP.
+Proposed Nasdaq Global Market trading symbol "ANTX" 5,999,743 shares of common stock outstanding as of December Series B redeemable convertible preferred stock in March 2021, and outstanding, pro forma and pro forma as adjusted is based on r 31, 2020, after giving effect to the issuance of 2,266,661 shares of , and the automatic conversion of all 4,849,064 shares of our ivalent number of shares of our common stock upon the closing of this 127,343 shares of our common stock issuable upon the with a weighted-average exercise price of \$0.99 per state he exercise of outstanding stock options as of December 31, 2020, share; he exercise of outstanding stock options granted subsequent to n a weighted-average exercise price of \$15.52 per share; which will become effective once the registration state iture issuance under our 2021 Equity Incentive Plan, or 2021 Plan, ement of which this prospectus forms a part is declared effective, as number of shares of common stock reserved for issuance under our which will become effective once the registration state suance under our 2021 Employee Stock Purchase Plan, or ESPP, ement of which this prospectus forms a part is declared effective, as number of shares of common stock reserved for future issuance under